cisagov/dotgov-home/pages/management/management.md

 **If the point of contact already has an account** on the .gov registrar, please provide the username for the account and which point of contact the user will replace.
 If the new point of contact does not currently have an account, please send the name and contact information so an account can be set up for them.
 For federal level domains the email must come from a government employee.

-**If all three points of contact have left the domain**, the Authorizing Authority must sign a new authorization letter and assign 3 more points of contact.
+**If the three named points of contact have left the organization that owns the domain**, the Authorizing Authority must sign a new authorization letter and [assign new points of contact]({{ site.baseurl }}#what-are-the-requirements-for-a-domains-points-of-contact).

-Review our [account information guidelines]({{ site.baseurl }}/registration/requirements/#account-information) for more details.

 #### One of our contacts is no longer the right person to help manage our domain.
 How do I remove them from the account?